-&lt;sup>1 OGE has chosen to produce an Agency Financial Report (AFR) and Annual Performance Report (APR) in lieu of a Performance and Accountability Report.
-OGE will provide more detailed information regarding its performance goals and results in its fiscal year 2023 APR, which OGE will post on its website by the spring of 2024.
+1 OGE has chosen to produce an Agency Financial Report (AFR) and Annual Performance Report (APR) in lieu of a Performance and Accountability Report.
+OGE will provide more detailed information regarding its performance goals and results in its fiscal year 2024 APR.